amit9oct/SymRL/README.md

 <!-- Add the gif image here -->
 <img src="eqn_solving.gif" alt="GUI" width="800"/>

-> Note: The GUI is only tested on Windows.
+> Warning: The GUI is only tested on Windows.
 It may not work on other platforms.

 One can also run the best trained model on the test data by running the following command:
 ```bash